OzanSahin92/vrp-recognizer/README.md

-# vrpReader
+# vrpRecognizer

-Reads vehicle registration plates (vrp) and finds out to which country and city the vehicle belongs.
+Recognizes vehicle registration plates (vrp) and finds out to which country and city the vehicle belongs.